lawremi/Sprocket/README.md

 	                  Once you find a cloud, you'll have a good source of ore.
 	* Geodes: An ore cluster, surrounded by a pipe material, and surrounding a small air bubble.
+Can be either simple (containing only one ore type) or compound (mixing different ore blocks together)
 	* Substitute: This is a simple one-for-one replacement; the block identified by "Replace:" will be replaced by the block identified by "Block:".
 The options